DAMcraft/minecraft2discord_parser/README.md

 (Small ad for myself): **ServerSeeker** is a public Minecraft servers scanner that scans the entire internet at blazingly fast speeds.
 If you want to try it out, feel free to join: https://discord.gg/jVyHyYbqdS

+You are free to use this in whatever way you want, however I'd really appreciate it if you starred this repo!